-The Joy House ministry was born in the hearts of Steve and Wendy Lowe and Rick and Mary Bell in the mid to late 90’s, while they were working with teens through a local church in Pickens County.
-The Lord blessed them to share their lives with troubled and hurting teens, and through this experience they came to realize that so many of them needed more than could be offered through their position in the church.
+The Joy House ministry was born in the hearts of Steve and Wendy Lowe and Rick and Mary Bell in the ’90s while they were working with teens through a local church in North Georgia.
+The Lord blessed them to share their lives with troubled and hurting teens and through this experience they came to realize that so many of them needed more than what could be offered through their positions in the church.

-The vision from the beginning was to have a campus in Pickens County that would allow the Joy House to eventually serve 40 to 50 teens and families.
-Toward that end, in 2005, the Lord provided the debt-free purchase of nearly 30 acres for a future campus nestled in the foothills of the mountains.
-The existing home on the property was renovated in 2006 and a second set of house parents were hired to work with the young men and they were moved to the campus in July of 2006.
+The vision from the beginning was to have a campus that would allow the Joy House to serve 40 to 50 teens and families.
+In 2005 the Lord provided the debt-free purchase of nearly 30 acres for a campus nestled in the foothills of the mountains in Jasper, Georgia.
+In 2006 the existing home on the property was renovated, boy’s houseparents were hired, and in 2006 the boy’s home opened on the purchased campus.

 The first major capital campaign began in the fall of 2006.
 During 2007 the major infrastructure was completed along with a new home for the girls.
 The operation was consolidated to the purchased campus in January 2008 with the opening of the new girl’s home.
 A new boy’s home was completed in 2012 with a dedicated academic space on the terrace level to house The Joy House Academy.
 Currently the Teen Residential Program can serve seven boys and seven girls.
 Over the past five years, Cherokee County families make up the highest percentage of families served through the Residential Program.
 The Joy House is seeking to expand by building a second girl’s home with their “Second Home for Second Chances” campaign.